JACGWD/web-iv-2025/week-6b-notes.md

    1. Click the blue "Get Font" button at top right.
    2. Click the "Get Embed Code" button at top right.
 2. If the chosen font is a **variable** font, use the sliders in the left box to customize which font weight you want.
-3. In VS Code, your CSS stylesheet.
+3. In VS Code, open your CSS stylesheet.
 5. On the Google Fonts page:
    1. Click "Web"
    2. Select @import